AuroraMaster/react-native-ohos-library/en/react-native-print.md

 ### 3.Configuring CMakeLists and Introducing PrintPackage

-> [!TIP] If you are using version 0.11.0, please skip this chapter.
+> If you are using version <= 0.11.0-0.0.3, please skip this chapter.

 open `entry/src/main/cpp/CMakeLists.txt` and add: